Costs and Financial Aid

 The LL.M.
 Program in Agricultural & Food Law is one of the most affordable LL.M. opportunities available.

-The Lever Tuition Fellowship is designed to increase diversity within degree programs by providing financial assistance to graduate students from underrepresented groups.
-This fellowship is not available to otherwise qualified graduate students who receive tuition payment from another source, such as a graduate assistant position or other tuition award.
+Domestic LL.M. candidates are eligible to apply for the University of Arkansas Graduate School Benjamin Lever Tuition Fellowship.
+This award is designed to increase diversity within degree programs by providing financial assistance to graduate students from underrepresented groups.
 A limited number of fellowships are available each year.
 More information on this fellowship is available on the Graduate School website.

 External scholarships can often be applied to LL.M. studies at the University of Arkansas.
 For example have admitted international students with Fulbright scholarships.